 Christine Valters Paintner

 Christine Valters Paintner, PhD REACE is a spiritual director and an American poet and writer living in Galway, Ireland.
-She is the author of twelve books of nonfiction on creative process and contemplative practice and her poems have been published in several journals in both the U.S. and Ireland including Stinging Fly, The Galway Review, Boyne Berries, Headstuff, Skylight 47, Spiritus Journal, Anchor, Presence: Journal of Spiritual Directors International, ARTS, Crannog, North West Words, Tiferet, Artis Natura, The Blue Nib, and U.S. Catholic, Presence: A Journal of Catholic Poetry, and Tales from the Forest.
+She is the author of twelve books of nonfiction on creative process and contemplative practice and her poems have been published in several journals in both the U.S. and Ireland including Stinging Fly, The Galway Review, Boyne Berries, Headstuff, Skylight 47, Spiritus Journal, Anchor, Presence: Journal of Spiritual Directors International, ARTS, Crannog, North West Words, Tiferet, Artis Natura, The Blue Nib, y U.S. Catholic, Presence: A Journal of Catholic Poetry, y Tales from the Forest.
 Her first collection, Dreaming of Stones, was published by Paraclete Press in 2019.

 In her own words: